 Before importing from China, you must assess your budget and adjust interesting products accordingly.
 In the case of a low budget, don’t look for expensive unit goods.
 Instead, try finding a suitable niche.
 Think about how you can upgrade your product and what to add to it to differentiate yourself from the competition.

 What not to import from China? – Summary

-In advance of organizing an import from China, it’s worth conducting thorough research on a product that interests you.
-After all, choosing the right product is the first step towards success.
-Thus, in the beginning, find out when selling it will be the most beneficial, whether you’re able to acquire all essential permits and certificates and for what additional costs you must prepare.
-If you’re wondering what goods are worth importing from China, check out our ideas in this article.
+Before importing from China, it’s worth conducting thorough research on a product that interests you.
+After all, choosing the right product is the first step toward success.
+In the beginning, find out when selling it will be the most beneficial, whether you can acquire all essential permits and certificates and for what additional costs you must prepare.
+Check which goods are worth importing from China.